 Students in my oral history seminar (SST 560) at the University of Mississippi and I collaborated with Ms. Dottie Reed (UM alum and Water Valley native) to start the Black Families of Yalobusha County Oral History Project in the fall of 2019.
 Interv…

 Students in my oral history seminar (SST 560) at the University of Mississippi and I collaborated with Ms. Dottie Reed (UM alum and Water Valley native) to start the Black Families of Yalobusha County Oral History Project in the fall of 2019.
-Interviews and other materials are now available in the eGrove.
+Interviews and other materials are now available via eGrove at the University of MS.

 Screen Shot 2017-10-28 at 8.19.30 PM.png